-The best MacBooks for photo editing benefit from a powerful Apple processing chip, plenty of RAM, and a fast storage drive.
-The display quality is also magnificent, which is vital for color accuracy and consistent editing.
+The best MacBooks for photo editing feature a powerful Apple processing chip, plenty of RAM, and a fast storage drive.
+The display quality is also magnificent, which is vital for color accuracy when editing and printing.

 When you buy through links on our site, we may earn a commission at no cost to you.
 We evaluate products independently.
 Commissions do not affect our evaluations.

 The Apple MacBook Pro 16″ (M2 Max) is the current top-spec MacBook available and will easily run the best photo editing software with no issues.

 The current top MacBook for photo editing is the Apple MacBook Pro 16'' (M2 Max).
 This is by far the most advanced MacBook to date, and it has some incredible specs.
 You can comfortably use it for high-end photo editing, video editing, and graphic design.
 Just be wary of the price tag; this is a laptop that you would use in a professional capacity and is not for hobbyist use.

 It has the M2 Max chip, which is Apple’s current latest processing unit and packs a whopping 12-core CPU and 38-core GPU.
 You can expect editing processes to run smoothly, and this performance is boosted by up to 96 GB of RAM, which far surpasses the recommended specs for software like Lightroom Classic and Capture One Pro.

 With a 16-inch Liquid Retina display, your photos will boast amazing detail and look incredibly vibrant.
 The 1,000,000:1 contrast ratio also helps define highlights and shadows so you can really see the detail in your images.

 Other notable features include Wi-Fi 6E support, a built-in card reader slot, and four high-speed Thunderbolt ports.

 2. Apple MacBook Pro 16″ (M2 Pro)